 What strength of hydrogen peroxide do you recommend to replace bleach?

-One question we are often asked is: “What strength of hydrogen peroxide do you recommend to replace bleach?”
-Or: “Do you recommend replacing chlorine bleach with hydrogen peroxide, in my well water chlorinator?
+A Common Question We Hear “What strength of hydrogen peroxide do you recommend to replace bleach?”
+Or: “Do you recommend replacing chlorine bleach with hydrogen peroxide in my well water chlorinator?
 I heard it works better or is less toxic.”
-Hydrogen peroxide is indeed a great replacement for bleach in many well water … Continue reading What strength of hydrogen peroxide do you recommend to replace bleach?
+Hydrogen peroxide is indeed a great alternative to bleach in many well water applications, whether the … Continue reading What strength of hydrogen peroxide do you recommend to replace bleach?

 Well Water Chlorinators – Popular and Low Cost Disinfection for Home Water Well Systems